SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

 Ran:
  - Non-spell now fires more bullets
- - Ex bullets no longer have a kill reward
  - Chen now always despawns with Ran when a spell card is timed out
  - Vs mode stage has been changed to you Youkai Mountain River